Inria-Prosecco/StarMalloc/ARTIFACT.md

 ## Introduction

-This artifact is in support of OOPSLA'24 paper 590.
+This artifact is in support of OOPSLA'24 paper 590, StarMalloc: Verifying a Modern, Hardened Memory Allocator.

 There are two independant parts in this artifact.
 1. StarMalloc source is included as a proof artifact in order to support the paper's formal verification claims.